gbabichev/Dell-7040-SFF-Hackintosh-OpenCore/readme.md

 If you want to enable the classic Mac boot chime, and get a pretty Bootloader, [read this first](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html).
 Both of these items will require the latest copy of the [Resources folder](https://github.com/acidanthera/OcBinaryData), and OpenCanopy (OpenCanopy is included with the OpenCore release).

 **UEFI**
 Audio
 -AudioCodec:Number: 0
 -AudioDevice:string: PciRoot(0x0)/Pci(0x1F,0x3)
 -AudioOut:number: 0
 -AudioSupport:bool: True
 -Minimum Volume:number: 70
 -Play Chime:string: Enabled
 -ResetTrafficClass:bool: False
 -SetupDelay:number: 0
 -VolumeAmplifier:number: 143

+**Misc**
+Boot
+-PickerAttributes:Number:144
+-PickerMode:String:External
+-PickerVariant:String:Default
+-ShowPicker:True/False #Up to you, if False, PC will boot straight into MacOS, otherwise you'll see the boot menu.